Lenty/SLiCAP_python/ProgramDocs/_build/html/_sources/introduction.rst.txt

 #.
 Python

-   - sympy
+   - sympy: basic symbolic math operations, such as:

+     - Converting a textstring that represents an expression into an expression
-   - numpy
+     - Substitutions
-   - matplotlib or pyqtgraph (faster)
-   - Cypy (faster than sympy)
-   - Jupyter notebooks
+     - Building matrices
+     - Construction of numerator and denominator Polys from Laplace expressions

+   - numpy: fast numeric calculations

+     - Determination of poles and zeros (roots of polynomials)

+   - scipy: special functions

+     - Numeric calculation of residues for construction of the Inverse Laplace Transform of Laplace (numeric) rationals.

-   - ipython
+   - matplotlib: plotting

 #.
-Maxima CAS

-   - fast symbolic math (LISP based)
+Maxima CAS: fast symbolic math (LISP based)

+   - Symbolic calculation of the determinant of a matrix using the fast Johnson-Gentleman tree minor algorithm.
+   - Comined symbolic and numerical integration
+   - Solving equations
+   - Determination of the real and the imaginary part of an expression
+   - Calculation of the Inverse Laplace Transform of symbolic Laplace expressions
+   - Setting assumtions for variables

 #.
-HTML + CSS
+HTML + CSS: reporting

 #.
-LaTeX + MathJax
+LaTeX + MathJax + MathML: reporting and export equationa

 -------------
 Functionality